Cheryl-Lau/nbodyacc/README.md

 Choose whether you want self-gravity to be computed: `GRAVITY=yes/no`, \
 and whether the point masses are binary pairs `BINARY=yes/no`.

+Now create a work-directory anywhere _outside_ this code's directory.
+The work directory is where the simulation outputs are stored.
+Create a new work-directory for every new run.

-Now navigate to the work-directory, and enter: \
+Navigate to a work-directory of your choice and enter: \
 `getmake` \
 to create the local Makefile.